 - In one episode, Ling-Ling and Lung-Lung use their Dance of the Great Fire Dragon technique which leaves Ranma and Akane charred black.

-- On that note, in Charmander's intro episode, after his ex-trainer left him for dead in a rainstorm (obviously, Ash and co. bailed it out), said ex-trainer wanted to take Charmander back after witnessing a display of power under new management.
+- On that note, in Charmander's intro episode, "Charmander, the Stray Pokemon", after his ex-trainer left him for dead in a rainstorm (obviously, Ash and co. bailed it out), said ex-trainer wanted to take Charmander back after witnessing a display of power under new management.
 Charmander proceeded to kill said ex-trainer's ego with fire.